alphatroya/dotfiles/alacritty/README.md

 ## Installation

-Place a symlink to alacritty.yml file to `~/.config/alacritty/alacritty.yml` folder
+Place a symlink to alacritty.yml file in `~/.config/alacritty/alacritty.yml` folder